Manuri6733/flask-sqlalchemy/README.md

   > from movies import db
   > db.create_all()

-Run Api.py ,you get a local host https:///127.0.0.1/5000 instead open the link in postman to test the api.py
+Run Api.py ,you get a localhost http://localhost:5000/ instead open the link in postman to test the api.py

 use the following syntax for sending or retrieving requests:
 1. GET  http://localhost:5000/ to run the localhost